A-A-Abdelhamid/LLP_Sleptons_RPV_SUSY/generate_events/README.md

-Until Issues [28](https://github.com/A-A-Abdelhamid/LLP_Sleptons_RPV_SUSY/issues/28) and [30](https://github.com/A-A-Abdelhamid/LLP_Sleptons_RPV_SUSY/issues/30) are resolved, this folder will likely continue to be a mess.

 # Generation via MadGraph and Pythia using LCG

 This process is still in its alpha testing stage.
-Currently, the process is as follows.

 ## Set Up